starlys/RetroDRY/documentation/0intro.md

 The "big idea"
 --------------

 The big idea from the data model above is that **each value in the database is a member of exactly one persiston.** This rule is the basis for ensuring data integrity at the semantic level.
 To understand why, consider this scenario that leads to a data integrity violation: One user is in the process of updating a customer's address since they moved to a new state, and simultaneously another user is updating that customer's tax status, which is stored in a different table.
-If both edits are accepted, the result would be irrational.
+If both edits are accepted, the result could be irrational.

 In the RetroDRY philosophy, the customer is a persiston containing multiple rows and the persiston is versioned and locked, and is validated as a whole.
 So the user who first gets the lock can save changes (say, updated the address).
 The other user has a lock conflict (even though they are editing a different table) and their cached version is out of date.
 They have to get the new saved version then apply the tax change and validate.
 Validation will fail at that point, preventing the problem.